prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

 // Request represents a request to write the given timeseries to a remote destination. message Request {
   // symbols contains a de-duplicated array of string elements used for various
   // items in a Request message, like labels and metadata items.
-To decode
+For the sender convenience
+  // around empty values for optional fields like unit_ref, symbols array MUST start with
+  // empty string.
+  //
-  // each of those items, referenced, by "ref(s)" suffix, you need to lookup the
+  // To decode each of the symbolized strings, referenced, by "ref(s)" suffix, you
-  // actual string by index from symbols array.
-The order of strings is up to
+  // need to lookup the actual string by index from symbols array.
+The order of
-  // the client, server should not assume any particular encoding. repeated string symbols = 1;
+  // strings is up to the sender.
+The receiver should not assume any particular encoding. repeated string symbols = 1;
+  repeated string symbols = 1;
   // timeseries represents an array of distinct series with 0 or more samples. repeated TimeSeries timeseries = 2;